oelin/flare-specification/specification.md

 Each chunk MUST be independent such that it can be downloaded without reference to any other chunk (in any stream).

-Each stream chunk MUST be independent such that it can be downloaded without reference to any other chunk.

 Stream headers are arbitrary objects.
 Their semantics SHOULD be decided by the client.